-The CWSRF has two tiers of funding: Equivalency and Non-Equivalency.
+The CWSRF has two tiers of funding: Equivalency projects and Non-Equivalency projects.

-Equivalency (Federal Requirements) - A portion of the CWSRF funds must follow all federal requirements commonly known as "cross-cutters".
-This type of financial assistance is referred to as "Equivalency" and offers an interest rate of 165 basis points below the market rate based on a level debt service schedule.
+Equivalency projects (Federal Requirements) - A portion of the CWSRF funded projects must follow all federal requirements commonly known as "cross-cutters".
+This type of financial assistance is referred to broadly as "Equivalency" and offers an interest rate of 165 basis points below the market rate based on a level debt service schedule, subject to a minimum interest rate.
 A portion of the available Equivalency funds may be reserved for projects receiving Additional Subsidization.
-The TWDB requires applicants seeking Equivalency financial assistance to complete and submit a Pre-award Compliance Review Report which lists the federal requirements that apply to their project.
 More information on the federal cross-cutters may be found in Appendix E.

-Non-Equivalency (State Requirements) - Non-Equivalency financial assistance is not subject to federal cross-cutter requirements, with the exception of the federal anti-discrimination laws, also known as the "super cross-cutters".
-This type of assistance offers an interest rate of 130 basis points below the market rate based on a level debt service schedule.
+Non-Equivalency projects (State Requirements) - Non-Equivalency projects are not subject to federal cross-cutter requirements, with the exception of the federal anti-discrimination laws, also known as the "super cross-cutters".
+This type of assistance offers an interest rate of 130 basis points below the market rate based on a level debt service schedule, subject to a minimum interest rate.